bitbrain/jekyll-dash/README.md

 ```
 ## Using this theme directly on Github Pages

 Please keep in mind that Github Pages does only support [a limited list of Jekyll plugins](https://pages.github.com/versions/).
 You will be able to use this theme on Github Pages but some functionality might not be available, for example displaying tags.
-In order to use this theme to a full extend, you have to generate the `_site` externally, for example on [TravisCI](https://travis-ci.org).
+In order to use this theme to a full extend, you have to generate the `_site` [separately via Github Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/).

-For example, you want to host your own blog on `https://<username>.github.io`.
-As a result, you require the following repositories:

-* `blog` - contains the actual Jekyll sources ([see example](https://github.com/bitbrain/blog))
-* `<username>.github.io` - contains generated webpage, pushed automatically via TravisCI ([see example](https://github.com/bitbrain/bitbrain.github.io))
+* `<username>.github.io` - contains main source branch and orphan gh-pages branch ([see example](https://github.com/bitbrain/bitbrain.github.io))

 You are not required to do this, but keep in mind that some functionality might not be available when using the Jekyll generator on Github directly!